|

 my beg and act upon it to the better advantage than Ruthia did.
 Now I'll

 go and ask Thor for a favor."
-"What favor?"

 Silently, I thought: